ChuloWay/Articles/GitIntro.md

 ## Cloning In GitHub

  ### What you need
-A GitHub user account
+* A GitHub user account
-A terminal running bash, and
-git installed and configured on your computer.
+* A terminal running bash, and git installed and configured on your computer.

 Git clone is a git command that creates a clone/copy of an existing repository in a new directory.
 Each branch in the cloned repository has a remote-tracking branch created for it as well.
 To obtain a development copy of an already-existing central repository, users most frequently use this command.

-Inserts diagram

 * We start by searching for a project repository that interests us and clicking on it to view its details.
 For instance, if I search for "initial contributions," clicking on it displays the picture below.